aramintarob/interviewbot/README.md

 # InterviewBot - AI-Powered Expert Interview Platform

 ## Product Overview
 InterviewBot is a lightweight web-based platform that facilitates automated voice interviews between an AI interviewer and subject matter experts.
-The platform uses ElevenLabs for voice synthesis and transcription, creating a natural conversational experience while capturing valuable expert knowledge through automated interviews.
+The platform uses the official ElevenLabs SDK for voice synthesis and transcription, creating a natural conversational experience while capturing valuable expert knowledge through automated interviews.
 Each interview is conducted with a consistent AI voice personality, allowing for follow-up questions and branching conversation paths based on responses.

 ## Core Features